 What are other benefits of apple cider vinegar?

-There are many other reported health benefits of this nutraceutical.
-One is that consuming ACV can result in weight loss and reduced belly fat.
+There are many other potential health benefits of this nutraceutical.
+One is that consuming ACV may result in weight loss and reduced belly fat.
 ACV contains acetic acid, which gives it its characteristic taste and smell.

-One study on acetic acid showed that consuming at least 15 mL of ACV a day could reduce body weight and waist circumference in obese individuals.
+One study on acetic acid showed that consuming at least 15 mL of ACV might even reduce body weight and waist circumference in obese individuals.

 There is some evidence to show that consuming vinegar can lower cholesterol and triglyceride levels.
 These risk factors are associated with heart disease, which is the world’s number one cause of premature death.